List of alien races in Marvel Comics: Vorms

 The Vorms are a reptilian race with red scaled skin that averages 16 ft 6 in in height.
 Their home planet is Vormir, sixth from the sun in the Helgentar star system in the Kree galaxy (Greater Magellanic Cloud).
 Each Vorm has a long tail that can be used as a weapon.
 Vorms are nocturnal and are vulnerable to great heat.
 The Star-Stalker, a Vorm mutant, possessed powers that other Vorms lack, such as the ability to fly through space and drain energy.
 First seen in The Avengers #123 (May 1974).

 Vrellnexians

 The Vrellnexians are an insectoid race that usually has purple skin, and stands 5 ft 5 in on average.
 They come from the planet Vrellnex, fifth from the sun in the Cetsin star system in the Milky Way galaxy.
 They stand on their hindmost pair of limbs, and have two sets of arms.
 They differ widely in appearance; some are winged and can fly.
 First seen in Thor #212 (June 1973).

 Vrellnexians in other media

 The Vrellnexians appear in season five of the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D..
 This version of the Vrellnexians are four-legged and operate in packs.
-In an alternate future, the Vrellnexians roam the abandoned parts of the Lighthouse and the only inhabitable parts of what's left of Earth.
+In an alternate future, the Vrellnexians roam the abandoned parts of the Lighthouse and the inhabitable parts of Earth.